sear1/Mando-Webscrape/README.md

-# imdbscrapper
+# rough scraper
-scrapes mandalorian title and rating
+Rough scraper with comments and work logs.
+Working commites start from index 1 onwards